Alex-Mewis/PatternAnalysis-2025/recognition/47399811_siamese/README.md

 </div>

 **Analysis**:
-- Some good separation can be seen between the two classes, as a most of the malignant images are pooled together at the end of the shape (to the right).
+- Some good separation can be seen between the two classes, as most of the malignant images are pooled together at the end of the shape (to the right).
 While the benign images are mostly all grouped together in the large blob on the left end.
 - While there is still a fair bit of overlap between the two classes this comes as a side effect of projecting the 512 dimensional latent vectors into a 2D plane.

 ## Evaluation